 - An itemized budget (please see disclaimer)

 The student(s) receiving this award will need to submit a final report within four weeks of the event.
-This report will need to include a reflective essay (please see below for content for essay) describing his/her experience at the event and three photos from the event.
+This report will need to include a reflective essay (please see below for content for the essay) describing his/her experience at the event and three photos from the event.
 At least one of the photos should include an image of the student (i.e. selfies are acceptable) at the conference venue.
-Please include the name and dates of conference, home department, award funding amount, award expended amount.
+Please include the name and dates of the conference, home department, award funding amount, award expended amount.

 Your essay should be approximately 500 words and address the following points: